 Most Christmas speeches are given at some kind of party or Christmas meal.
-Consequently when you give your Christmas speech expect your listeners to have had an alcoholic drink or two if you are at a party.
+Consequently when you give your Christmas speech expect your listeners to be very relaxed and in a fun mood.
 This may make them a little less likely to want to stand (or sit) and listen for a long time.
 Also be aware of the fact that you might have been celebrating with an alcohollic drink as well.
 If possible wait until after you have given your speech to indulge!

 If you're aware of the fact that they will have been drinking for quite some time before you speak, try to shorten your speech a little and make it very informal.

 You might not want to give a full speech whether it be short or long but you may wish to raise a glass and give a toast.
 Although giving a toast usually feels as though it is a spontaneous action, in truth, you need to have thought about it at least a little in advance.
 Finding the correct quote or thought for the day is important.
 The toast should include everyone present and everyone should have a drink of some description.